-At the Extended Reality and Games Lab (XRG Lab, formerly known as VRG Lab), we seek to investigate implications of novel forms of interactions and enhancements of latest technology virtual/augmented/mixed reality systems on user experience and task performance.
-Our work mainly consists of design, development and evaluation (through comparative user studies) of such novel systems.
+At the Extended Reality and Games Lab (XRG Lab), we perform research on novel interaction techniques and enhancing extended (virtual/augmented/mixed) reality systems for improved usability and user experience.
+Our work mainly consists of design, development and evaluation (through empirical user studies) of these interaction techniques and enhanced extended reality systems.

 In general, we engage in work that falls under one of the following larger-scope research questions: